 - Parks and trails, and recreation resources at stormwater facilities within the East Opportunity Area will be maintained, operated and programmed by a Homeowners Association (HOA).
-Once constructed, the stormwater facilities become public (the City receives stormwater tracts in the subdivision) and the City takes over their maintenance. - Operations, management and programming tasks for the Central and West Opportunity Areas are anticipated to be addressed by existing City staff as part of citywide Parks & Recreation Department operations.
-These tasks are anticipated to require less then 0.25 FTE of ongoing staff time. - If park development includes a plaza with event space that the City would like to activate with regular bi-weekly or monthly programs for business employees, neighbors, and visitors, the City should consider establishing an agreement with a developer/business-coordinated organizer or concessionnaire.
-The operations costs in this plan do not account for this option, but additional staff or resources may be needed. - The majority of operations costs and staffing are triggered by maintenance needs defined below.
+Once constructed, the stormwater facilities become public (the City receives stormwater tracts in the subdivision) and the City takes over their maintenance.

+- Operations, management and programming tasks for the Central and West Opportunity Areas are anticipated to be addressed by existing City staff as part of citywide Parks & Recreation Department operations.
+These tasks are anticipated to require less then 0.25 FTE of ongoing staff time.

+- If park development includes a

+plaza with event space that the

+City would like to activate with

+regular bi-weekly or monthly

+programs for business employees,

+neighbors, and visitors, the City

+should consider either addition of

+city staff/resources or establishing

+an agreement with a developer/

+business-coordinated organizer or

+concessionnaire.
+The operations

+costs in this plan do not account for

+this option, and additional staffing

+and resources will be needed.

+- The majority of operations costs and staffing are triggered by maintenance needs defined on the following page.

 The 2018 Parks & Recreation Master Plan calculated separate per-acre costs for maintenance and asset replacement by park classification.
 Inflated for 2021 prices (based on general estimates using the CPI Inflation Calculator), these are presented in the table below.
-Based on park and trail maintenance alone, an approximately \$108,000 (or 1.5 - 2 FTE's) will be needed annually for maintenance.
-The City should also anticipate setting aside nearly \$100,000 in additional funds each year for ongoing asset management.
+Based on park and trail maintenance alone, approximately \$115,000 (or 1.5 - 2 FTE's) will be needed annually for maintenance.
+The City should also anticipate setting aside nearly \$110,000 in additional funds each year for ongoing asset management.
 Typically, these will not be needed until 10-15 years after park development, given the average lifecycle of park amenities and facilities.